xaihang/weekend-jquery-salary-calculator/README.md

 * JavaScript
 * jQuery

-## Challenges
+## Challenges and solutions
-* Converting the annual salary from number value to currency by using the
+* Formatting the annual salary from number value to currency by using the Intl.NumberFormat() method
+* Refactoring the render() and onDeleteEmployee() to include .data() method - which is use to attach and store data on elements in a webpage, which can be accessed and manipulated later on.

 ## CSS styling